- 1. What is an annuity?

 The taxpayer-funded Age Pension operates like a lifetime annuity.
 Each fortnight you receive a guaranteed income payment, which is indexed in line with inflation or the cost of living.
 You receive this income whether the investment markets are booming or collapsing, and whether you’re sick or well, subject to meeting the eligibility tests, including the income and assets test.
-If you’re receiving a part Age Pension, or a full Age Pension, then you already have a form of lifetime annuity as part of your retirement portfolio (for more information on the Age Pension, see SuperGuide article Australian Age Pension: Am I eligible and how do I apply for the Australian Age Pension?).
+If you’re receiving a part Age Pension, or a full Age Pension, then you already have a form of lifetime annuity as part of your retirement portfolio (for more information on the Age Pension, see SuperGuide article Australian Age Pension: Am I eligible and how do I apply?).

 3. What type of company offers annuities?